-In the new year, a lot of people will make resolutions (regarding their personal finances, health, relationships, and more) to do new things or do some old things differently.
+In the new year, many people will make resolutions (regarding their personal finances, health, relationships, and more) to do new things or do some old things differently.

 The statistics are not great on the percentage that will actually follow through with their new year resolutions (8% success rate according to Forbes).

 Here are a few smart personal finance tips to improve your finances this year:

 Set Financial Goals and Make a Budget